Alexander Doom: Athletics career

 Warholm had taken the lead at the break and held the lead until just 10–20 metres to go when he was edged out by Doom at the finish line.
 In winning gold, Doom also set an indoor personal best and Belgian national record in a time of 45.25, less than half a second off of his outdoor personal best.

 The day after the 400 m finals, Doom competed alongside his Belgian teammates in the 4 × 400 m relay.
 In a similar manner to his individual 400 m victory the day prior, Doom, running the anchor leg, took the lead in the final meters to secure the win after having trailed for most of his leg, this time beating team USA's anchor Christopher Bailey at the line.

 By taking both titles, he became the first male athlete to win the individual 400 metres and 4 × 400 metres relay at the same World Athletics Indoor Championships.

 Later that year, at the World Athletics Relays in The Bahamas, he was on the team that qualified Belgium for the men's 4 × 400 metres relay at the 2024 Summer Olympic Games in Paris, France and at the 2024 European Athletics Championships, Doom won another two gold medals.
 First, he won and set a new championship record and a new Belgian record by winning the individual 400 metres title and on the closing day of the championships, he anchored the Belgian team winning the 4 × 400 metres.

 By taking both European titles, he became the first athlete to win the individual 400 metres and 4 × 400 metres relay at the World Athletics Indoor Championships and the individual 400 metres and 4 × 400 metres at the European Athletics Championships all four in the same year.

 At the 2024 Summer Olympics in Paris, France, Doom, having skipped the heats, started off the Belgian team in the final that finished 4th in the Mixed 4 × 400 metres relay.
 Having qualified for the men's 400 metres semi-final, Doom, suffering from pubalgia, was forced to pull up in the last bend and did not finish the race.
 It was his last race at the Paris Olympics.

 Having missed the 2025 indoor season because of injury, Doom made his comeback to competition on April 26 at the 2025 Xiamen Diamond League.
-Less than a month later, at the World Athletics Relays in Guangzhou,China, he anchored Belgium's 4 × 400 metres relay team to winning their first ever silver medal at a World Athletics Relays and qualifying the team for the 2025 World Athletics Championships.
+Less than a month later, at the World Athletics Relays in Guangzhou, China, he anchored Belgium's 4 × 400 metres relay team to winning their first ever silver medal at a World Athletics Relays and qualifying the team for the 2025 World Athletics Championships.
 At those 2025 World Athletics Championships in Tokyo, Japan, he won a bronze medal with the Belgian team in the mixed 4 × 400 metres relay.

+In March 2026, he was selected for the relays at the 2026 World Athletics Indoor Championships in Poland.
+On 22 March, he won a silver medal in the men's 4 × 400 metres relay running alongside Jonathan Sacoor, Julien Watrin and Christian Iguacel.